dimastark/proposal-shut-up/README.md

 And that's really beautiful...

-Why not generalize this practices and silence all these useless errors?
+Why not generalize this practices and silence all these annoying errors?
 Just use "shut-up" operator `@`.

 ## Usage examples